 Click/tap the Confirm icon.

 Click/tap OK to close the dialog.
 Depending on your choice of relationship in step 3, the related asset is listed under under an appropriate category in the Related section.
 For example, if the asset you related is the source file for the current asset, it is listed under Source.

 To unrelate an asset, click/tap the Unrelate icon from the toolbar.

 Select the asset(s) you want to unrelate from the Remove Relations dialog, and the click/tap Unrelate.

 Click/Tap OK to close the dialog.
 The assets for which you removed relations are deleted from the list of related assets under the Related section.

 Creating source/derived relationships between assets using the Related Assets feature is also helpful in translation workflows.
-When you run a translation workflow on a derived asset, AEM Assets automatically fetches any asset that the source file references and includes it for translation.
+When you run a translation workflow on a derived asset, Experience Manager Assets automatically fetches any asset that the source file references and includes it for translation.
 This way, the asset referenced by the source asset is translated along with the source and derived assets.
 For example, consider a scenario where your English language copy includes a derived asset and its source file as shown.